-If you use a Mac and want to caption photos using Caption Pro there are a number of ways to do this.
+If you use a Mac you can download Caption Pro for Mac here.
 Unfortunately Caption Pro does not work with the popular Wine Windows emulator for Macs.
+Other options are:

 - Remote Server

 Use the Aleka Windows Server as a remote Windows server.
 You will need to install Microsoft Remote Desktop and Dropbox (available from the Apple App Store for Macs), and have a dedicated account created on the Aleka server.
 Files you wish to caption must be loaded into DropBox and will be synced back to Dropbox after captioning.
 This option is suitable for non-Windows tablets and mobile phones.
 More detailed instructions are available here.